Evidence and the politics of participation in academic-INGO research partnerships for international development

 This seminar series took as its starting point the role of ‘evidence’ in research partnerships.
 Where is evidence produced?
 Who controls it?
 How is it valued and accessed?
 Who defines what good evidence is?
 What are the implications for the types of methods used and skills valued in partnerships?
 And what are the implications for how different partners get to participate in different ways and at different stages of the research process?
 Finally, could different types of participation in research partnerships lead to the production of different types of evidence?

-The seminar series drew on the expertise and experience of a diverse range of academics, practitioners, brokers, policy-makers and funders in the sector to address these questions.
+The seminar series drew on the expertise and experience of a diverse range of academics, practitioners, brokers, policy-makers and funders in the sector to develop an emergent conceptual framework to address these questions.

 Seminar 1 took the form of a context-setting seminar.
 Participants were invited to explore a range of perspectives/positions/ideas in order to develop a way of thinking through partnerships which guided the remainder of the series.
 Seminars 2-5 were structured around case studies of research partnerships (each co-presented by an academic and practitioner) and restricted to a smaller core group of participants in order to create a safe space to facilitate trust and enable critical reflection.
 Finally, in Seminar 6, the outcomes of the core seminars were be presented at a high-level conference which also incorporated insights and perspectives from a range international contributors and from UK delegates from other sectors.